kazini-hr/frontend/README.md

-# Student Management Information System
+# Human Resource Management Information System

 This repository contains the code for a Student Management Information System Landing Page and Role-based Dashboard.